Academic scheduling protocols

 Removal or displacement of classroom furniture affects all sections and gives the false impression that the official room capacities are incorrect and is prohibited.

-If a room does not contain adequate facilities to meet the scheduled maximum enrollment or equipment needs, the instructor should contact department scheduling coordinator for assistance.
+If a room does not contain adequate facilities to meet the scheduled maximum enrollment or equipment needs, the instructor should contact their department admin for assistance.
 Academic Scheduling will attempt to locate alternative available space, if necessary.

 Food service is not permitted in academic classrooms.